bvdputte/kirby-queue/readme.md

 #### 1. Via Cron

+Preferred method.
 Add the worker file `site/plugins/kirby-queue/worker.php` to [cron](https://en.wikipedia.org/wiki/Cron) or similar at the desired interval (.e.g. each minute).

 #### 2. Route

 There's also a route available at `kqueueworker-supersecreturlkey` that you can trigger to work the queues.
 The URL can be adjusted [via the options](#options-and-opinionated-defaults).

+#### 3. Poor man's cron

+When cron is not installed on your server, you can also _fake_ cron by enabling `option("bvdputte.kirbyqueue.poormanscron", true);`.

+The default interval for _poor man's cron_ is 60sec.
+You can change this with `option("bvdputte.kirbyqueue.poormanscron.interval", 60*60);` to hourly e.g.

 ### Custom worker(s)